CyberFriend6/CyberFriend6/README.md

 **`I.T.`** **`Software Engineering`** **`Game Development`**

-I am currently looking for internship or full-time employment opportunity in I.T. and software development only.
+I am currently looking for internship or full-time employment opportunity in I.T. and software development.
 I know how to program in C++, Java, Python and Lua.
 I like to develop games on my own free time :)
 <p align="left">